lubianat/omero-ontop-to-rdf-comparisons/README.md

 That namespace is now the default by OMERO-RDF (with the addition of "OMERO=http://www.openmicroscopy.org/Schemas/OMERO/2016-06) in a recent draft [draft PR](https://github.com/German-BioImaging/omero-rdf/pull/30).

-Though, before, OMERO-RDF used  `<http://www.openmicroscopy.org/rdf/2016-06/ome_core/>` and `<http://www.openmicroscopy.org/TBD/omero/>`, the namespaces defined by the short-lived "OME-OWL" project, so legacy triples generated with the pipeline might use this IRS
+Though, before, OMERO-RDF used  `<http://www.openmicroscopy.org/rdf/2016-06/ome_core/>` and `<http://www.openmicroscopy.org/TBD/omero/>`, the namespaces defined by the short-lived "OME-OWL" project, so legacy triples generated with the pipeline might use this.

-The [ome-ld](https://github.com/joshmoore/ome-ld/blob/main/src/linkml.template) repository uses a differentnew prefix for representing data in LinkML format:
+The [ome-ld](https://github.com/joshmoore/ome-ld/blob/main/src/linkml.template) repository uses a different new prefix for representing data:

 ```
   core: https://ld.openmicroscopy.org/core/